-Command-Line Format incremental-backup-dir=PATH Permitted Values Туре directory name
+Command-Line Format incremental-backup-dir=PATH Туре Directory name

 Specifies the location under which to store data from an incremental backup.
-This is the same location you specify with --incremental-base if you use that option for a subsequent incremental backup.
+This is the same location you specify with --incremental-base if you use that option in the dir:directory_path mode for a subsequent incremental backup.